mongodb/specifications/source/crud/tests/README.rst

   - ``serverless``: (optional) Whether or not the test should be run on serverless instances imitating sharded clusters.
 Valid values are "require", "forbid", and "allow".
 If "require", the test MUST only be run on serverless instances.
-If "forbid", the test MUST only be run on actual sharded deployments.
-If omitted or "allow", the test can be run on either serverless instances or on real sharded deployments.
+If "forbid", the test MUST NOT be run on Serverless instances.
+If omitted or "allow", this option has no effect.

 - ``collection_name`` (optional): The collection to use for testing.